Not Without My Sister

-Not Without My Sister is a 2007 best-selling book written by sisters, Juliana Buhring, Celeste Jones and Kristina Jones.
+Not Without My Sister is a 2007 best-selling book written by sisters Kristina Jones, Celeste Jones, and Juliana Buhring.
 The book details their life, and eventual escape, from the Children of God group.

 It was number 1 on the Sunday Times best-seller list for 5 weeks, and remained in the top 10 list for 15 consecutive weeks.
 It has been translated into nine languages.